oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   substituting service template.
-- attribute_name: represents the name of an attribute of the substituted node (defined using a corresponding attribute definition in the specified Node Type) or an attribute of a capability, or an attribute of a relationship created by a requirement of the substituted node.
+- attribute_name: represents the name of an attribute of the substituted node (defined using a corresponding attribute definition in the specified node type) or an attribute of a capability, or an attribute of a relationship created by a requirement of the substituted node.
-- capability_name: represents the name of the capability as it appears in the Node Type definition for the substituted node
+- capability_name: represents the name of the capability as it appears in the node type definition for the substituted node
-- requirement_name: represents the name of the requirement as it appears in the Node Type definition for the substituted node
+- requirement_name: represents the name of the requirement as it appears in the node type definition for the substituted node
 - idx: index of the relationship defined from that requirement (0 is the first index); if the index is missing, index 0 is assumed;
   if the keyword ALL is used by as index, all attributes